michaelrutherford/orthochrome/README.md

-# orthochromatify
+# orthochrome

 ## About
 A Rust command-line tool for applying orthochromatic film simulation to images.

 ## License
-orthochromatify is released under the MIT License.
+orthochrome is released under the MIT License.
 For more information, see `LICENSE`.